prusnak/rusnak.io/about.md

 sophisticated software and hardware projects such as TREZOR, where he is the core developer and cryptographer.
-He is a highly regarded security expert and privacy activist and has been invited to speak at biggest technology oriented events such as Chaos Communication Congress, FOSDEM or LinuxTag.
+He is a highly regarded security expert and privacy activist and has been invited to speak at significant technology-oriented events such as Chaos Communication Congress, FOSDEM or LinuxTag.

-Pavol graduated from Charles University in Prague, Faculty of Mathematics and Physics, majoring in Database Systems, with special emphasis on distributed systems.
+Pavol graduated from Charles University in Prague, Faculty of Mathematics and Physics, majoring in Database Systems, with particular emphasis on distributed systems.
 Along with his regular work, he is also a wizard working on award-winning, hi-tech, experimental, new media interactive installations.
 He also served as a board member of